 Interested in becoming an OSARCC volunteer?

-Do you have 12 hours a month to give to provide invaluable support for survivors of sexual violence?
-We are currently looking for new volunteers for our helpline and email support services.
-No previous experience is required as full training will be provided but we are looking for women who have good listening skills, are sympathetic to our values and committed to ending sexual violence, and who are team players.
-We require volunteers to have a good level of English and they must be able to be involved for a minimum of 18 months.
+Are you an empathetic and empowered woman with good listening skills and a commitment to ending sexual violence?
+Are you willing to give 12 hours a month to provide invaluable emotional and practical support for survivors in line with our core values?
+We regularly recruit new volunteers for our helpline and email support services.
+No previous experience is required as full training will be provided, but volunteers must have a good level of English and be able to be involved for a minimum of 18 months.

 Volunteer counsellor placements - currently open